logicesecutor/AI_DemoPlugin/README.md

 <img src="https://github.com/logicesecutor/RayCasting/blob/main/src/final_results.gif" alt="Working Algorithm" width="800"/>

 Once clicked we are presented with the main panel.
 Here you can put your code using three methods:
-- Copy/paste.
+1. Copy/paste;
-- Writing the code.
+2. Writing the code;
-- We can capture the code directly from the IDE.
+3. We can capture the code directly from the IDE.

 Indeed, it is possible to select a portion of the code and capture it with the newly available option in the Contextual Pop-Up menu.